The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Introduction

 On the other hand, adaptive algorithms such as AdaGrad \cite{duchi2011adaptive}, RMSProp \cite{hinton2012neural}, and Adam \cite{kingma2014adam} have been in spotlight these years.
-These algorithms are proposed to improve the convergence rate of GD (or SGD) by using second-order moments of historical gradients and have been widely applied in deep learning \cite{ruder2016overview}.
+These algorithms are proposed to improve the convergence rate of GD (or SGD) by using second-order moments of historical gradients as conditioner and have been widely applied in deep learning \cite{ruder2016overview}.
 Despite the rapid convergence of adaptive methods, numerous works have provided empirical evidence that adaptive methods may suffer from poor generalization performance \cite{wilson2017marginal, luo2019adaptive}.
-Specifically, it has been observed that first-order method such as SGD can outperform adaptive methods on the test set, even when the adaptive methods achieve the same or lower training loss.
 Several works try to improve the performance of adaptive optimization algorithms such as AdamW \cite{loshchilov2017decoupled}, AdaBound \cite{luo2019adaptive}, AdaBelief \cite{zhuang2020adabelief}.
 However, there is little theoretical analysis for generalization of adaptive algorithms.
-These observations and the research for GD motivate us to study the implicit bias for adaptive algorithms.
+These observations and the research for GD motivate us to study the implicit regularization for adaptive algorithms.

-The key factor for the success of adaptive algorithms is to design better conditioners of the gradient.
-There are two popular kinds of conditioners: one is the simple average of the squared values of past gradients that is used in AdaGrad, and the other is the exponential moving average that is used in RMSProp, Adam, etc. In this paper, we aim to study the influence of these two kinds of conditioners on convergent direction of parameters on deep neural networks.
-Specifically, we work on the homogeneous neural networks with separable data under logistic regression setting.
-Unlike the squared loss, the logistic doss does not admit a finite global minimizer on separable data: the iterates will diverge in order to drive the loss to zero.
-Therefore, researchers use the asymptotic direction of algorithms (i.e., $\lim_{t\rightarrow \infty} \frac{w_t}{\|w_t\|_2}$) for logistic loss instead of characterizing the exact limit of parameters \cite{ soudry2018implicit,gunasekar2018implicit}.
+The key factor for the success of adaptive optimization algorithms is to design better conditioners of the gradient.
+Adagrad adopts the simple average of the squared values of the historical gradients in its conditioner, while RMSProp and Adam improve the simple average to exponential moving average strategy.
+In this paper, we aim to study the influence of different types of conditioners on convergent direction of parameters trained by adaptive optimization algorithms.
+Specifically, we work on the homogeneous neural networks (including fully connected or convolutional neural network with ReLU or leaky ReLU activations) with separable data under logistic loss (for binary classification) and cross-entropy (for multi-class classification).
+For logistic loss, we focus on characterizing the convergent direction of parameters (i.e., $\lim_{t\rightarrow \infty} \frac{w_t}{\|w_t\|_2}$) with respect to the training iteration $t$, which is a key target along this line of researches \cite{ soudry2018implicit,gunasekar2018implicit,lyu2019gradient}.